• Christmas Recipes

 • Paprika: Either smoked or regular paprika work for baked shrimp.
 The smoked paprika gives them a little smoky flavor.
 If you like it spicy, use sharp paprika.

-I generally use large shrimp, the 16-20 size, for this recipe.
-You can also use smaller shrimp.
-The roasting time will just be faster, and they are less expensive.
+I generally use large shrimp, the 16-20 size, for this recipe, but you can use smaller shrimp, like the 21-25 size.
+The baking time will be faster and they are less expensive.
+Watch your baking time and don't over cook.
+Shrimp are pink and opaque when done and the raw gray color is gone.

-For a helpful guide on buying shrimp, please follow this link to Seafood Watch by the Monterey Bay Aquarium.
-The guide will help you to make wise choices at the store or fish market.
+Chef's Note: For a helpful guide on buying shrimp, please follow this link to Seafood Watch by the Monterey Bay Aquarium.
+Their guide will help you to make wise choices at the store or fish market.

 Serving Suggestions